JakeSwartwout/Tempus/README.md

 Started February 2023

-"A Farming Sim turned RPG"
+"A Farming Sim turned Pixel Art RPG"

 ## to run
 Run `npm run dev` in the root directory, then open a browser onto the localhost port it opens.